 What a treasure this recipe is to me!
-When I was looking through Grandmama’s old cookbook, I found this handwritten recipe on a piece of crumbling, yellowed paper tucked inside.
+When I was looking through Grandmama’s old cookbook, I found this handwritten recipe for Wind Cake on a piece of crumbling, yellowed paper tucked inside.
 Grandmama’s instructions were vague, as they were likely notes she jotted down after a friend explained the recipe to her.
 I was thrilled to get into the kitchen and flesh them out a bit so I could share the recipe with you in my third cookbook, Sweetness, and today on Southern Plate!

 What is Wind Cake like?
 It’s a spongey cake, that tastes like a hybrid between an angel food cake and a made from scratch yellow cake.
 It’s simple, lightly sweet, and delicious.
 A nice coffee treat on it’s own and perfect as a showcase for fresh fruit.